makusan8/kubernetes/README.md

 ```

 If you've noticed, there are two coredns running in our cluster.
-For single vm we
+For single VM we
-don't need that, because we're just running in single node.
+don't really need that, because we're just running in single node.

 Trim down the CoreDNS :